-In this direction, our goal is to evaluate the performance of models in relation to human intuition.
+Our goal is to evaluate the performance of models in relation to human intuition.

 Specifically, I will discuss how we apply counterfactual data mutations to get causal explanations allows us to evaluate a model's reliability and trustworthiness.

 Interpretability Overview